Medioec/ICT3x03-Team-33/README.md

 # ICT3x03-Team-33
 ## Important note for Windows environment
 ### Fixing problems with CRLF
 Github Desktop changes LF to CRLF for linux .sh files which will break app functionality.
-Run the following commands in repository base directory after saving and committing your code to fix CRLF problems.
+Run the following commands in repository base directory when checking out the branch to fix CRLF problems.
 ```
 git rm -rf --cached .
 git reset --hard HEAD